 Board: Marhar Archaic

-Camber Option: Hybrid Rocker Camber.
-Flat between the feet, camber underfoot, and an ever so slight rocker in the tips.
+Camber Option: Hybrid Camber.
+Flat between the feet, camber under foot, and rocker in the tip and tail.

 Stance: 21.5 Wide 15 Negative 12 Goofy

 Conditions: A mix of clouds and blue skies, warmer temps, zero wind, an inch or so of fresh snow on top of frozen chunder.